Alcohol in Children’s Movies Listed below is a simple random samp... | Channels for Pearson+

 1

-Step 1: Verify the requirements for constructing a confidence interval for the population standard deviation.
-The requirements include: (a) the sample must be a simple random sample, and (b) the population must follow a normal distribution.
-Since the problem states that the sample is random, we need to check whether the data appears to be normally distributed.
-This can be done by creating a histogram or performing a normality test.
+Step 1: Verify the requirements for constructing a 95% confidence interval.
+The requirements are: (a) the sample is a simple random sample, (b) the population is normally distributed or the sample size is large (n > 30).
+In this case, the sample size is 30, which is borderline, so we can proceed assuming the Central Limit Theorem applies.

-Step 2: Calculate the sample standard deviation (s) using the formula: s = sqrt((Σ(x_i - x̄)^2) / (n - 1)), where x_i represents each data point, x̄ is the sample mean, and n is the sample size.
-First, compute the sample mean (x̄) by summing all the data points and dividing by the sample size.

-Step 3: Determine the degrees of freedom (df) for the chi-square distribution.
-The degrees of freedom are calculated as df = n - 1, where n is the sample size.

 Verified video answer for a similar problem: